Skip to main content

 Read the Users API Guide →

-p>For job-specific issues (jobs stuck in queued or running), see Tools & Utilities → Job Status & Health above.
+For job-specific issues, including jobs stuck in queued or running, see Tools and Utilities above.

 • API token missing or invalid

-- Confirm the token is active and has not been revoked.
+— Confirm that the token is active and has not been revoked.

 • Wrong organization or environment

-- Verify the token belongs to the same organization you are querying (and to the correct env: prod vs. staging).
+— Verify that the token belongs to the organization being queried and to the correct environment, such as production or staging.

 • Proxy or gateway stripping headers

-- If calls go through a proxy, confirm it is not removing auth headers.
+— If requests pass through a proxy, confirm that it preserves the authentication header.

 404 Not Found